turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Taking more lessons from Pixar as well as storytelling theory from Joseph Campbell, most stories (in the western tradition at least) follow the 3-Act Arc:

 Act I (Set-Up)
-Introdution,
+Introdution
-Inticing incident,
+Inticing incident
-Turning point,
+Turning point

 Act II (Struggle)
-Obstacle,
+Obstacle
-Midpoint,
+Midpoint
-Crisis,
+Crisis

 Act III (Finale)
-Climax,
+Climax
-Denouemnt,
+Denouemnt
-Resolution,
+Resolution

 ## There are 3 main questions to help us understand our own stories and our character arcs: